PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 PLPRBT_tcm_dgTMatrix <- as(PLPRBT_tcm_dgCMatrix, "dgTMatrix")
 {% endhighlight %}

 Now, we a few big and bulky objects in memory.
-When working on this post, I was not very cautious at all times and I ran out of memory (16 GB) several times.
-Objects that are not needed any longer can be removed, to avoid that.
+When working on this post, I was not always very cautious and I ran out of memory (16 GB) several times.
+To avoid this, objects that are no longer needed can be removed.

 {% highlight r %}